Desmondonam/Python_programming_for_ML/Notebooks/README.md

 ## 2. If statements and conditional execution

-Loops (for loop and while loop)
-Break and continue statements
-Exception handling (try-except blocks)
-Data Structures:

-Lists and list operations (slicing, appending, etc.)
-Tuples and tuple operations
-Dictionaries and dictionary operations
-Sets and set operations
-Functions:

-Defining and calling functions
-Function parameters (positional, keyword, default) Returning values from functions
-Recursive functions
-File Handling:

-Reading data from a file
-Writing data to a file
-File opening, closing, and handling exceptions
-File modes (read, write, append)
-Modules and Libraries:

-Importing modules and using built-in functions Creating and using user-defined modules
-Exploring commonly used libraries (e.g., math, random, datetime) Object-Oriented Programming (OOP):

-Class definition and object instantiation
-Class attributes and methods
-Inheritance and polymorphism
-Encapsulation and abstraction
-Error Handling and Debugging:

-Raising and handling exceptions
-Using the try-except statement
-Debugging techniques (e.g., print statements, debugging tools) List Comprehensions:

-Creating concise lists using list comprehensions Filtering and transforming elements in a list Functional Programming Concepts:

-Lambda functions
-Map, filter, and reduce operations
-Using the zip function
+- Loops (for loop and while loop)
+- Break and continue statements
+- Exception handling (try-except blocks)
+- Data Structures:

+## 3. Lists and list operations (slicing, appending, etc.)

+- Tuples and tuple operations
+- Dictionaries and dictionary operations
+- Sets and set operations

+## 4.Functions:

+- Defining and calling functions
+- Function parameters (positional, keyword, default)
+- Returning values from functions
+- Recursive functions

+## 5. File Handling:

+- Reading data from a file
+- Writing data to a file
+- File opening, closing, and handling exceptions
+- File modes (read, write, append)

+## 6. Modules and Libraries:

+- Importing modules and using built-in functions
+- Creating and using user-defined modules
+- Exploring commonly used libraries (e.g., math, random, datetime)

+## 7. Object-Oriented Programming (OOP):

+- Class definition and object instantiation
+- Class attributes and methods
+- Inheritance and polymorphism
+- Encapsulation and abstraction

+## 8. Error Handling and Debugging:

+- Raising and handling exceptions
+- Using the try-except statement
+- Debugging techniques (e.g., print statements, debugging tools)

+## 9. List Comprehensions:

+- Creating concise lists using list comprehensions
+- Filtering and transforming elements in a list

+## 10. Functional Programming Concepts:

+- Lambda functions
+- Map, filter, and reduce operations
+- Using the zip function